 Examples of Employee Convenience

-- Scenario #3 - Employee convenience: A traveler is combining university business with personal leave time and decides to drive because family is traveling also, or is traveling alone and wishes to have their vehicle once the leave time starts.
-The traveler can only receive half of the per mile rate at 26.75 cents per mile.
+- An employee is combining university business with personal leave time and decides to drive their personal vehicle because they wish to have their vehicle once leave time starts.